-- 3.1 In relation to its purpose (Paragraph 1.1 above), the Committee will take into account; - 3.1.1 That senior management should be fairly rewarded for their individual performance and contribution to the College's overall performance; - 3.1.2 That performance-related elements of remuneration be designed to give keen incentives to highest level performance based on individual KPIs which are aligned to the College's measures of performance; - 3.1.3 Where, in terms of senior management remuneration, the College stands in relation to other comparable institutions in the sector; - 3.1.4 The relationship between the remuneration of the senior management and that of other employees of the College; - 3.1.5 The benefits granted to senior management; - 3.1.6 The need to contain costs whilst employing suitably qualified and experienced staff; - 3.1.7 The adequacy of pension arrangements and also the cost implication of pension arrangement, including the pension effect of remuneration proposals. - 3.2 To consider and respond to any appeals made by senior executives in relation to Paragraph 1.1 above. - 3.3 To retain an overview of wider HR and workforce issues within the College and bring matters to the attention of the Board as appropriate. - 3.4 To oversee and approve policy and decision-making in relation to severance, having regard to the relevant guidance: - 3.4.1 To approve any relevant schemes or individual enhancements prior to seeking consent where required from the Funding Council; Edinburgh College Financial Regulations Page
+- 3.1 In relation to its purpose (Paragraph 1.1 above), the Committee will take into account; - 3.1.1 That senior management should be fairly rewarded for their individual performance and contribution to the College's overall performance; - 3.1.2 That performance-related elements of remuneration be designed to give keen incentives to highest level performance based on individual KPIs which are aligned to the College's measures of performance; - 3.1.3 Where, in terms of senior management remuneration, the College stands in relation to other comparable institutions in the sector; - 3.1.4 The relationship between the remuneration of the senior management and that of other employees of the College; - 3.1.5 The benefits granted to senior management; - 3.1.6 The need to contain costs whilst employing suitably qualified and experienced staff;

-3.4.2 To bring severance matters to the attention of the Board as appropriate.

-3.5 To review its operation annually and report any proposed changes to the Nominations Committee or the Board as appropriate.

-3.6 To undertake other relevant duties as determined by the Board of Management.
+- 3.1.7 The adequacy of pension arrangements and also, the cost implication of pension arrangements, including the pension effect of remuneration proposals. - 3.2 To consider and respond to any appeals made by senior executives in relation to Paragraph 1.1 above. - 3.3 To retain an overview of wider HR and workforce issues within the College and bring matters to the attention of the Board as appropriate. - 3.4 To oversee and approve policy and decision-making in relation to severance, having regard to the relevant guidance: - 3.4.1 To approve any relevant schemes or individual enhancements prior to seeking consent where required from the Funding Council; - 3.4.2 To bring severance matters to the attention of the Board as appropriate. - 3.5 To review its operation annually and report any proposed changes to the Nominations Committee or the Board as appropriate. - 3.6 To undertake other relevant duties as determined by the Board of Management.

-- 4.1 The Members of the Committee shall be a minimum of three non-executive Members of the Board of Management. - 4.2 The Principal shall be an advisor to the Committee regarding proposals relating to other members of the College Executive Team within its remit.
+- 4.1 The Members of the Committee shall be a minimum of three nonexecutive Members of the Board of Management. - 4.2 The Principal shall be an advisor to the Committee regarding proposals relating to other members of the College Executive Team within its remit.
 The Principal may not, however, have a vote in any such matter. - 4.3 The Board may co-opt persons who are not members of the Board to the Committee but they shall not be entitled to vote. - 4.4 The Committee shall elect a Chair from among its Members.
-The Chair of the Board of Management shall not act as Chair of the Committee. - 4.5 The Clerk to the Board of Management shall act as Clerk to the Committee.
+The Chair of the Board of Management shall not act as Chair of the Committee.